gbv/validation-server/README.md

   - Supports ECMAScript variant with Unicode flag enabled automatically and flags other than `i`, `m`, `s` ignored.
   - Can be given as plain pattern or in form `/${pattern}/${flags}`

+- XML Schema (`xsd`)
+  - Requires xmllint executable to be installed.

 ### See Also

 The format registry <http://format.gbv.de/> (mostly German) lists data formats relevant to cultural heritage institutions.
 The thesis described at <http://aboutdata.org> includes some theoretical background.